valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 }
 }

-Create a new file for type definitions called typings.d.ts in the root folder: export interface Post {
+### Create a new file for type definitions called "typings.d.ts" in the root folder:
+export interface Post {
 // Refer to sanity query result to get the properties of the post
 \_id: string